 To assign the appropriate work schedule to an individual employee, follow these steps:

-- Go to their Employee profile and into the Attendance tab.
+- Go to Employee profile > Attendance.

 Bulk-edit work schedules